apfreeman/FinTech-Project-3/README.md

 2. Data cleaning, processing and storage
 3. Data analysis
 4. Self service data analytics tool

+The focus of this project is heavily weighted towards building the core infrastructure to allow the unattended collection, storing and hosting of the collected data that would allow it to be a single point of truth that could be reused for analysis.
+While only limited analysis is available via the dashboard, this solution has been architected such that it can scale up significantly to collect more data from more sources.

+## Data Sources

+The following data source was utilised as the target of the Web Scraping modules.

+1. Primary Source - **hotcopper.com.au** Australia's largest stock  trading and investment forum

 ## High Level Solution Design and Workflows